dmitrybbch/Sistemi-WebServer/README.md

 <html>
 <h1>SO Webserver</h1>
 <p>Small webserver for a University project.
-It has two versions: a normal FIFO version, and an SJF version, implemented with a minheap to keep track of the smallest size file requested. "</p>
+It has two versions: a normal FIFO version, and an SJF version, implemented with a minheap to keep track of the smallest size file requested.
+There is no real benefit in having it run as SJF, but we did it for science.</p>
 <hr>

 <h2>Example</h2>